jmitchell81/Coursera_Getting_and_Cleaning_Data/README.md

 # Submission for Getting and Cleaning Data Assignment

+## Description

+This script takes the smartphone wearable techonology measurements, combines the training and testing data sets into one dataframe with tidy identifiers for the subject being measure, the activity taking place, and the subject's assignment to the training or testing datasets.
+This combined dataframe is then used to calculate the average values of each mean and standard deviation measurement for each activity for each subject.

 ## Before running the script

 Be sure you have the unzipped "UCI HAR Dataset" file stored in your working directory